Lazytrackz/search_engine/README.md

 *- request: ... limit is exceeded* -  if the field "request" in request.json has more than 1000 requests

-*- requests.json is not found* - if file request.json wasn't found
+*- requests.json is not found* - if the file request.json wasn't found

 **Please notice that if you see this warnings, you'll get the result in answers.json without incorrect documents and requests.**